hackartists/rust-sdk/docs/common/models/query-builder.md

 # Query Builder

 The Query Builder is a powerful tool for constructing database queries in a type-safe and fluent manner.
-It's automatically generated for models marked with the '#[api_model]' attribute when the 'server' feature is enabled.
+It's automatically generated for models marked with the `#[api_model]` attribute when the `server` feature is enabled.
 The builder provides a chainable interface for constructing complex queries with conditions, ordering, and other database operations.

 ## Getting Started